GIS, Maps and Spatial Thinking

 Welcome!
 Geographic Information Systems and other mapping tools will help you locate, present, analyze, and interact with data that is geographically referenced.
 These tools are used in many fields such as environmental studies, geography/geology, natural resources management, census data/demographics, public health, economics, history, and much, much more.
 To get a sense of the broad reach of this methodology, visit our Map Site of the Month page (and come back for a new, fascinating site every month!).

 What does it mean to work with spatially-referenced data?
 What would your students gain from working with GIS and mapping tools?
-Find out something about spatial thinking and analysis.
+Find out something about spatial thinking and analysis or about data visualization.
 See what GIS and map enthusiasts are writing about in these GIS and mapping blogs.

 Looking for maps to use in your classes?
 Browse through some of the great online map collections to see what's immediately available.
 Supplement your class with an online tool from our page of map-related teaching resources.